Navigating the complex world of reverse-mortgage rates

 - Interest rate caps: Lenders are limited in the interest they can charge and must be clear on how often the rate can adjust, regardless of what the underlying benchmark rate is.
 But there are multiple types of caps.
 Your loan may have one cap on interest following the expiration of a fixed-rate period, another for subsequent adjustment periods and a third cap over the duration of the loan.
 These rate caps vary depending on the allowed frequency of the rate-adjustment period.

 Initial interest rate vs. expected interest rate

 Obtaining the best loan with the lowest interest rate is obviously the No. 1 goal for any homeowner.
 Interest charges eat into equity, and if you’re borrowing the maximum amount of equity, there may not be anything left when repayment is due.
-But, again, HECMs have built-in security because you’ll never owe more than what your home is worth.
-That’s why they’re federally insured.
+But, again, HECMs have built-in security: You’ll never owe more than what your home is worth because the loan is federally insured.